 Teacher Professional Development

-Kelly Walker, NASS Coordinator, goes into the schools and presents professional development sessions to teachers, administrators and mental health personnel on topics such as Native American Learning Styles, Cultural Miscommunications and Incorporating American Indian Literature/Subjects into the Classroom.
+The NASS Coordinator goes into the schools and presents professional development sessions to teachers, administrators and mental health personnel on topics such as Native American Learning Styles, Cultural Miscommunications and Incorporating American Indian Literature/Subjects into the Classroom.